 Creating a vegetarian dinner for Thanksgiving was fairly easy with all the squash arriving at the markets in their whimsical colors, sizes, and shapes.
 But once that passed, I wanted to put on my dancing shoes for December.
 It was time to be festive, to bring out my jewels, to toast the year done, and welcome the new one on the horizon.
 Unfortunately I stumbled through two holiday seasons with uninteresting vegetarian grain pilafs studded with dried apricots, leaving my need for something special unsated.

 I vowed this year would be different.
 I needed something with wine for the touch of exuberance it brings to otherwise stolid dishes.
-When I saw #SundaySupper team up with Gallo Family Vineyards, and learned I was one of 20 lucky bloggers chosen to create a recipe with their wine and post about it, I saw my opportunity to resolve my dilemma.

-And now read on for the recipe I came up with using Portabella mushrooms and Gallo Family Vineyard Cabernet Sauvignon; easy enough for a weeknight dinner, fancy enough for company.
+Read on for the recipe I came up with using Portabella mushrooms and Gallo Family Vineyard Cabernet Sauvignon; easy enough for a weeknight dinner, fancy enough for company.
 And all dressed up for the holidays in pomegranate jewels.

-Portabellas Stuffed with Cabernet Onions and Spinach
+Portabellas Stuffed with Cabernet Onions and Gorgonzola: #SundaySupper

-- 2 tablespoons extra-virgin olive oil, divided
+- 2 Tbsp extra-virgin olive oil divided

-- 2 large yellow onions, sliced
+- 2 large yellow onions sliced

-- ¼ teaspoon nutmeg
+- ¼ tsp nutmeg

-- ½ teaspoon kosher salt, divided
+- ½ tsp kosher salt divided

-- ¼ teaspoon black pepper, divided
+- ¼ tsp black pepper divided

 - ¼ cup golden raisins